JLF FIRM ARTICLES AND NEWS

 When a motorist fails to yield the right-of-way to another vehicle when he or she is supposed to do so, serious accidents and injuries can occur.
 These accidents, which typically occur at traffic intersections, could result in accident victims suffering traumatic and debilitating injuries, including traumatic brain injuries, soft tissue contusions, broken bones, internal injuries, and paralysis.

 If you have been injured in an accident that was caused by a motorist who failed to yield the right-of-way at the appropriate time, you might be eligible to pursue monetary compensation in the form of damages.
-A California car accident attorney near you could assist with filing an insurance claim and if necessary, a lawsuit, against the at-fault driver.
+An El Monte car accident attorney near you could assist with filing an insurance claim and if necessary, a lawsuit, against the at-fault driver.

 What is Meant by Failing to Yield?